Veikko-Saikkonen/CryinGAN/README.md

 # Crystal Interface Generative Adversarial Network (CryinGAN)

-CryinGAN is a generative adversarial network for generating periodic crystal structures, that was developed and tested on disordered interface structures.
+CryinGAN is a generative adversarial network for generating periodic crystal structures, that was developed using disordered interface structures.

 Despite its name, CryinGAN can accept any dataset of periodic structures as long as they have fixed lattice, composition, and number of atoms.